joridho/INF205-Paths-in-labelled-graphs/README.md

 The folder containing the whole directory

 ##### main.cpp
 You run this code and it will run the most important file for comparing the paths.
-Running Makefile in src-folder is better.
+However, running Makefile in src-folder is better.

 ##### comparing-paths.cpp
-Compares the paths that is read from results.dat
+Compares the paths that is read from results.dat and writes out the similar paths

 ##### time-comparing-paths.cpp
-Measures the run time for comparing-paths.cpp nevn hvordan den funker og hva som blir tatt tid på
+Measures the run time for comparing-paths.cpp

 #### results
 Folder containing all the different results